-Pot brownies have been a symbol for weed edibles for decades and are also one of the most popular cannabis-infused foods ever.
+Weed brownies have been a symbol of edibles for decades and are also one of the most popular cannabis-infused foods ever.

 World’s best pot brownie recipe

 If you are looking for the most delicious way to fix up some weed brownies, here is a recipe for my Fudgebuds (I’ve made my fair share of pot brownies this way):

 - Plastic mixing bowl

 - Stainless steel cake pan

 - Vanilla extract – 1 teaspoon